 Before building AI models, it is important to pre-process the data to ensure that it is in a suitable format for modeling.

 This may involve tasks such as missing value imputation, normalization, and feature scaling.
-In R, packages such as caret and preProcess can be used to pre-process data.
+In R, packages such as caret and preProcess can be used to pre-process data, showcasing the practicality of R for artificial intelligence applications.

 After pre-processing the data, the next step is to select the appropriate model for the task and evaluate its performance.